 After your doctor has eliminated the possibility that your fatigue and pain are caused by another ailment, it's time to see whether your symptoms fit the criteria for ME/CFS.

-According to the most recent guidelines set by the CDC, for a diagnosis of ME/CFS, the patient must have had fatigue for more than six months that impairs normal activities and cannot be attributed to any identifiable medical or psychological problems.
+According to the most recent diagnostic guidelines set by the CDC, you must have had fatigue for more than six months that impairs normal activities and cannot be attributed to any identifiable medical or psychological problems.

-Researchers haven't yet discovered the underlying cause of ME/CFS, and so far the condition is incurable.
+Researchers haven't yet discovered the underlying cause of the condition, and so far it's incurable.
 Only a small percentage of the people who see a doctor for fatigue can be diagnosed with ME/CFS.
-When a doctor can't find a cause for fatigue but the patient's symptoms don't meet the criteria for ME/CFS, a likely diagnosis is idiopathic (of unknown cause) chronic fatigue.
+When a doctor can't find a cause for fatigue but the patient's symptoms don't meet the criteria, a likely diagnosis is idiopathic (of unknown cause) chronic fatigue.

 Learn more: Diagnosing Chronic Fatigue Syndrome